quii/go-specs-greet/README.md

 Try doing this yourself.

-- Extract the "domain logic", away from the grpc server, as we did for `Greet`.
+- Extract the `Curse` "domain logic", away from the grpc server, as we did for `Greet`.
 Use the specification as a unit test against your domain logic
 - Have different types in the protobuf to ensure the message types for `Greet` and `Curse` are decoupled.

 ## Implementing `Curse` for the HTTP server